rnebesnyuk/GoIT-python/HW_7/clean_folder/README.md

 # Clean_folder Package

-This is a sorting abd cleaning folder package.
+This is a sorting and cleaning folder package.